 Strawberries contain malic acid, which can remove discolouration.
 Crunchy fruits and vegetables like carrots, apples, and celery increase saliva production which helps wash away bacteria and food particles, minimizing discolouration.
-Raw cauliflower and broccoli are high in fibre and somewhat course, providing a natural abrasive that can help scrub your teeth clean.
-Lactic acid in dairy foods can protect against enamel erosion and hard cheese can help remove bacteria and plaque buildup.
+Raw cauliflower and broccoli are high in fibre and somewhat coarse, providing a natural abrasive that can help scrub your teeth clean.
+Lactic acid in dairy foods can protect against enamel erosion, and hard cheese can help remove bacteria and plaque buildup.

 Of course, if your teeth become discoloured, your dentist can provide a professional whitening, but stains will return if you don’t do your part to keep your teeth pearly white.
 These tips can help you, but to learn more or to ask about professional whitening, contact us today!